No notifications

 Room Selection Process

-Students will select rooms in order of their Group Lottery Number.
-The students Group with the lowest Group Lottery Number will go first.
+Students will select rooms in order of their Group Priority Number.
+The students Group with the lowest Group Priority Number will go first.

 Reshuffling Process